-Characterization is a cornerstone of literature, shaping how readers perceive and connect with the individuals that inhabit stories.
+Characterization is a cornerstone of literature that shapes how readers perceive and connect with the individuals that inhabit stories.
 By defining personalities, motivations, and transformations, characterization enriches narratives and drives the plot.
 This article explores the key aspects of characterization, including its types, techniques, and the roles characters play within a story.

 Types of Characterization

 There are two primary methods of characterization used in literature: direct characterization and indirect characterization.
-Each approach provides distinct insights into a character’s traits, fostering a deeper understanding of their roles in a narrative.
+Each method provides distinct insights into a character’s traits, one through straightforward description, the other through action, speech, and interaction.

 Direct Characterization

 Direct characterization explicitly describes a character’s qualities, such as their appearance, personality, or motivations.
-For example, in Pride and Prejudice (1813), Jane Austen directly tells us that Mr. Darcy is proud, shaping how we view him even before his actions unfold.
+For example, in Pride and Prejudice (1813), Jane Austen directly tells us that Mr. Darcy is proud, a detail that sets our expectations before he ever speaks or acts.

 Indirect Characterization